Maliheh Afnan: Background

 She was born in Haifa, Mandatory Palestine, to Persian parents.
 She was the great-granddaughter of Baháʼu'lláh, the founder of the Baháʼí Faith, although she was not a member of the Baháʼí Community.

-Maliheh Afnan moved to Beirut with her family in 1949.
+Maliheh Afnan was exiled to Beirut with her family in 1949 during the Nakba.
 She received a BA from the American University of Beirut and an MA in Fine Arts from the Corcoran School of the Arts and Design in Washington, D.C.
 Afnan lived in Kuwait from 1963 to 1966, in Beirut from 1966 to 1974 and in Paris from 1974 until 1997, when she moved to London.

 Afnan's work has been shown primarily in France and in London.
 Her first solo show, in a Basel gallery in 1971, was organized by the American artist Mark Tobey.
 Her work is included in the collections of the Metropolitan Museum of Art in New York City, the British Museum in London, the Written Art Collection in Germany, the Institut du Monde Arabe in Paris and the BAII Bank Collection in Paris.

 She died in London at the age of 80.